How to Prepare Files for Graphics Printing

 Shape-Cut Signs & Contour Cutting

-Shape-cut production creates custom silhouettes, die-cut decals, and contour displays.
+Shape-cut production creates custom silhouettes, die-cut decals, channel letter faces, and contour displays.
 Your cut path must be a clean vector on its own layer, in a distinct color separated from print artwork.

 Cut File Requirements